SimileSystems/QtoF_experiments/README.md

 - Make sure you can access the *QtoF_experiments* repository
 - Make sure you can access the *openFrameworks* repository
+- On Windows, make sure to compile a 64bit *Qt Creator*

 # Installing